zackhanni/soundslikesoma/_services/gearlist.md

 We are always buying and trading new equipment, so this gear list may be incomplete.
 If you have or know of audio equipment for sale, drop us a line!

 We just got off the phone with Google, and they said it is important to have a paragraph or 2 of text on just about every page.
 The goal is to assist with SEO - meaning we show up higher in search results.
 When you search for things like - Recording studios near me, or Band music recording equipment, we want to be at the top.
 Anywhoo, thanks for listening to what we have to say.

+## How Much Is Recording Studio Equipment?

+There are so many versions of the same equipment at various price points.
+A complete basic studio setup may cost around $500, while a medium setup may cost 30 thousand or more.
+High-End recording studio setups could cost in the hundreds of thousands to the millions.

+Keep in mind that you do not need the best equipment to make good music.
+The right mic can help capture crisper high end and a cleaner low end, but at the end of the day, a good catchy song is going to be catchy regardless of what mic you use.
+Especially for those just getting started, do not let lack of equipment stop you from recording vocals or your instrument.